rezdcom/azure-redhat-labs/linuxresize.md

 Find out the current VM disk size
 ----------------------------------

 At this point the VM must be running.
-If it's now, start it.
+If it's not, start it.

 ```
 $ az vm show -g LinuxResourceGroup  -n myLinuxVM  --query "[storageProfile.osDisk.diskSizeGb, storageProfile.osDisk.name, hardwareProfile.vmSize]"